mike14747/strat-ratings-guide/docs/instructions.md

     -   It's no longer necessary to rename the _Location_ column to _real_team_id_, since that is now calculated by the app when uploading data.
     -   It's also no longer necessary to change the _TM_ column to reflect my preferred team abbreviations (eg: ARIZ instead of ARN) since that is now converted by the app when uploading data.
 -   To fix an issue with the with the _data/pitcher_ratings.csv_ where Excel formats the _FIELD_ column as dates once the file is closed, add an apostrophe as a prefix to each pitcher's fielding rating... eg: _'3e21_.
 The apostrophe will be removed as the data is getting uploaded and it will keep Excel from formatting the column as dates.
 -   **Important:** Every hitter and pitcher that played for multiple teams needs to have their _TM_ column set to _TOT_.
 In a normal season, there could be well over 100 players that need this team change.
 But, it's important for now because of the bp stadium ratings for each team have such an impact on the wOPS numbers.
-Multi-team players will not have wOPS ratings until I figure out a good system to handle it.
+Multi-team players will not have wOPS ratings unless they also have their multi-team breakdowns added to _data/multi_team_hitters.xlsx_ and _data/multi_team_pitchers.xlsx_.

 ---